jakubwladyslaw/product-backend/README.md

           ],
 ## Configuration

-You will need to add the service provider and optionally the facade alias to your `config/app.php`:
+You will need to add the service provider to your `config/app.php`:

 ```php
 'providers' => array(